tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Datasets.md

       -->
       <kbd><img src="./images/datasetcreate2.png"  /></kbd>

-4. On the Select Schema page search for "Orders Schema &lt;your-assigned-number>" then select the schema and hit Next
+4. On the Select Schema page search for "Subscription Schema &lt;your-assigned-number>" then select the schema and hit Next

       <!--
       ![Demo](./images/datasetschema.png)
       -->
       <kbd><img src="./images/datasetschema.png"  /></kbd>

 5. Next, to configure the dataset we need to give it a name.
-Please name your dataset "Orders Dataset <your-assigned-number>' and give it the same description
+Please name your dataset "Subscription Dataset <your-assigned-number>' and give it the same description

       <!--
       ![Demo](./images/datasetname.png)